VA Loan Rates Today | Current VA Mortgage Interest Rates 2024

 For more information on how to choose the best VA lender for you, check out our review of the Best VA Loan Lenders.

-Refinancing a VA mortgage
+Refinancing a VA loan: Current VA refinance rates

 With some types of mortgages, the interest rate you pay when you refinance your loan is higher than the one you pay when you’re purchasing a home.
 But that doesn’t generally apply to VA loans.